perkinbr/mjpg-streamer/README.md

 mjpg-streamer
 =============

+This fork adds pan tilt controls useful for the quickcam orbit sphere

 This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the input_raspicam plugin.

 mjpg-streamer is a command line application that copies JPEG frames from one